vinayakaraju46/lxsession/README.md

 ## Steps

-1. **Create an Autostart Directory:** If it doesn't already exist, create the autostart directory:
+1. **Create an lxsession Directory:** If it doesn't already exist, create using the following command:

     ```bash
     mkdir -p ~/.config/lxsession/LXDE-pi